Exhibit: "Canada By Treaty: Histories of a Negotiated Place"

 End Date and Time:

-Canada By Treaty explores treaties: those legal agreements with Indigenous peoples that allowed non-Indigenous people to live on and own land in what is now Canada.
-The exhibit responds to the 150th anniversary of Confederation by explaining in accessible language the long history of treaty-making, and how and why these agreements were essential to the foundation of modern Canada.
+Canada by Treaty: Histories of a Negotiated Place is a mobile “pop up” exhibit intended to invite viewers to explore treaties as agreements with Indigenous peoples that allowed non-Indigenous people to live on and own land in what is now Canada.
+The exhibit responds to the 150th Anniversary of Confederation by explaining in accessible language how and why these agreements were essential to the foundation of modern Canada.

-Canada By Treaty is co-curated by fourth year undergraduate student James Bird, Nehiyawak (Cree), Indigenous Studies and Architecture, and Professors Laurie Bertram and Heidi Bohaker, Department of History.
+Canada By Treaty is co-curated by James Bird, (Nehiyawak/Cree), and Department of History Professors Laurie Bertram and Heidi Bohaker.
 The exhibit draws on content created by students in Professor Bohaker’s Fall 2016 joint fourth year/graduate seminar HIS419H: Canada by Treaty: Alliances, Title Transfers and Land Claims.

 - Department of History